AguaClara/Textbook/Filtration/EStaRS_Design.rst

 First Constraint: Pressure Recovery in Trunks during forward filtration
 ---------------------------------------------------------------------------

-The total allowable pressure recovery of the filter manifold is controlled by the headloss in each sand layer and the headloss ratio, :math:`\Pi_{ManifoldHeadLoss}`, as defined above in "Flow Distrbution Constraints".
+The total allowable pressure recovery of the filter manifold is controlled by the head loss in each sand layer and the head loss ratio, :math:`\Pi_{ManifoldHeadLoss}`, as defined above in "Flow Distrbution Constraints".

 The head loss through the sand layer, :math:`HL_{FiCleanLayerMin}` is a fuction of layer depth, :math:`H_{FiLayer}` and overall velocity of the filter , :math:`\frac{Q_{FiLayer}}{A_{Fi}}`, using the Kozeny Equation (**link Kozeny**).